Josh5K/Tdash/README.md

 - **Workspace Management**: Monitor multiple workspaces and their states
 - **State Drift Detection**: Automatic plan execution to detect configuration drift
 - **Static HTML Output**: Generate self-contained HTML files that can be shared or hosted anywhere
+- **Multi-Tool Support**: Automatically detects and works with both Terraform and OpenTofu

 ## Prerequisites

 - Node.js 16 or higher
 - Terraform or OpenTofu installed and accessible in PATH
+  - TDash automatically detects and uses OpenTofu (`tofu`) if available, otherwise falls back to Terraform (`terraform`)
+  - OpenTofu is preferred when both are installed
 - `hcl2json` binary (see installation instructions below)

 ### Installing hcl2json